 Depending on the nature of the crime, being convicted of a misdemeanor or felony can lead to serious and very adult consequences even for minors.
 In some cases, a juvenile can be certified as an adult for legal purposes.
 In those situations, the juvenile would be subject to the same harsh penalties as an adult.
 Possible legal consequences can include:

 - Commitment to the Department of Juvenile Justice until age 21

 Fortunately for young people facing criminal charges, the juvenile justice system is less punitive than the adult system.
 Law enforcement is focused on rehabilitation when it comes to minor offenders, in the hope that young offenders can learn from their mistakes and move forward to a successful and productive adult life.

-At Manikas Law LLC, that is also our goal, and we put our experience and knowledge to work to help minimize the negative consequences so your child can live up to his or her full potential.
+At Manikas Law, that is also our goal, and we put our experience and knowledge to work to help minimize the negative consequences so your child can live up to his or her full potential.

 Virginia Juveniles Have Rights That Can Be Protected

 When a child is sent through the juvenile court system, he or she has rights that are protected by law.
 It is important to note, however, that juveniles in some situations do not have all the same rights as adults.
 Some differences between the legal rights of children and adults include: